In launching the Learning and Teaching Strategy we made a commitment to provide a broader and more inclusive education experience for our students.

 The existing Horizons and BPES co-curricular College offer provides a great foundation from which to build the I-Explore portfolio.
 However, the capacity and scale of this new portfolio requires the development of many new modules and it is clear that the success of what is being planned will be critically dependent on the engagement and enthusiasm of staff across College.
 Inevitably, establishing new modules will be a lot of work, but we have the chance to develop something truly world-leading in terms of an educational opportunity for our students.

 I therefore invite all staff who are interested in helping to shape the vision of this offer to contribute your ideas over the coming months.

 As indicated above, both the Horizons and BPES offers are being reviewed, refreshed and expanded under the leadership of Roberto Trotta (firstname.lastname@example.org) and Edgar Meyer (email@example.com), respectively; if you have ideas for new courses or suggestions for improvements to existing ones please contact them.

-An infrastructure and platform to facilitate the management of the Interdisciplinary Project Modules is also being planned with leadership from a team in Design Engineering and the ICU.
-Again, your ideas for shaping these projects are very welcome and we will be holding another workshop this Autumn term to brainstorm on this.
+An infrastructure and platform to facilitate the management of the Multidisciplinary Project Modules is also being planned with leadership from a team in Design Engineering and the ICU.
+Again, your ideas for shaping these projects are very welcome.

 With engagement from staff and students across College, I believe that the I-Explore Module portfolio can embody the ambition and commitment the College has for enabling our students to really make a difference in the world and I urge you to join me in making this a huge success and something we can all be proud of.